1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Tom Clyde focuses his practice on complex commercial and appellate matters, with an emphasis on representing print, television, internet and communications companies.
-He has represented clients in an array of litigation in federal and state courts and frequently defends clients in lawsuits challenging First Amendment protected speech.
+Tom Clyde focuses his practice on complex commercial and appellate matters, with an emphasis on representing individuals and organizations accused of wrongdoing because of the content of their speech.
+Mr. Clyde regularly represents print, television, internet, and communications companies in such matters, but also regularly represents non-media organizations in connection with speech-based disputes.
+He has experience in federal and state courts throughout the Country and regularly advises clients regarding First Amendment rights.

-Mr. Clyde has extensive experience in defending publishers, broadcasters and other information providers against claims alleging defamation, invasion of privacy, infringement of intellectual property rights and newsgathering misconduct.
-Mr. Clyde also represented numerous internet-based publishers in connection with issues involving privacy, blogging, anonymous speech, the Digital Millennium Copyright Act, user generated content and electronic eavesdropping issues.
+Mr. Clyde has extensive experience in connection with claims alleging defamation, invasion of privacy, infringement of intellectual property rights, and newsgathering misconduct.
+Mr. Clyde also regularly represents internet-based publishers in connection with issues involving privacy, blogging, anonymous speech, the Digital Millennium Copyright Act, user generated content, and electronic eavesdropping issues.

 In addition to his in-court representation, Mr. Clyde regularly vets content prior to its publication, including print and television news content, fiction and non-fiction books, and controversial internet speech.
 He also has extensive expertise counseling clients on laws relating to the use of hidden cameras and other related newsgathering techniques.

-Mr. Clyde was recognized in The Best Lawyers in America® for First Amendment Law and First Amendment Litigation in 2019 and the six years immediately preceding.
-He was also named a 2017 and 2019 "Atlanta Lawyer of the Year" in the area of First Amendment Law by The Best Lawyers in America®.
-Mr. Clyde was recognized as a Georgia "Super Lawyer" for First Amendment, Media and Advertising Law in 2012 and 2013, for Constitutional Law in 2014, and again for Media and Advertising Law in 2019 and the four years immediately preceding by Super Lawyers magazine.
+Mr. Clyde was recognized in The Best Lawyers in America® for First Amendment Law and First Amendment Litigation in 2019 and the six years immediately preceding and again in 2020, 2021, 2022 and 2023 for Commercial Litigation, First Amendment Law, First Amendment Litigation, and Media Law.
+He was also named a 2017 and 2019 "Atlanta Lawyer of the Year" in the area of First Amendment Law and a 2022 "Atlanta Lawyer of the Year" in the area of First Amendment Litigation by The Best Lawyers in America®.
+Mr. Clyde was recognized as a Georgia "Super Lawyer" for First Amendment, Media and Advertising Law in 2012 and 2013, for Constitutional Law in 2014, and again for Media and Advertising Law in 2021 and the six years immediately preceding by Super Lawyers magazine.

 Defending a radio group in high-profile invasion of privacy litigation brought by former professional wrestler alleging harm from release of sex tape.